-Statement on the provision of non-audit services
+Statement on the provision of the non-audit services

-To the best of our knowledge and belief, we declare that the non-audit services we have provided to the Parent Company and its subsidiaries are in accordance with the laws and regulations applicable in Poland and that we have not provided any non-audit services prohibited under Article 5(1) of the EU regulation and Article 136 of the Act on Registered Auditors
+To the best of our knowledge and belief, we declare that the non-audit services we have provided to the Company and its subsidiaries are in accordance with the laws and regulations applicable in Poland and that we have not provided any non-audit services prohibited under Article 5(1) of the EU regulation and Article 136 of the Act on Registered Auditors.

-The non-audit services which we have provided to the Parent Company and its subsidiaries in the audited period are disclosed in note 37 on the financial statements.
+The non-audit services which we have provided to the Company and its subsidiaries in in the audited period were listed in the report on the Company's operations in Note 30.